almachelouche/middleman/content/email/IN/prospect/014/ecosport_rest_india.md

 path='email_modules/singles/copy'
 color='''white'''

 	copy = '''When you purchase a Ford, you don't just buy a great vehicle - you become part of our family.
-And family always gets the best deals.<br /><br />Like prices as low as 7.18 lakh with an interest rate of 8.15%.
+And family always gets the best deals.<br /><br />Like prices starting at just 7.18 lakh for Ford EcoSport, with an interest rate of 8.15%.
 So don't wait for the GST change.
 Make a move now!*'''

 [[module]]
 path='email_modules/spacer/default'